 Please take a look at my portfolio, skills, and experience to see how I can help you and your team bring your next great technical project to life!

 I've developed both stand-alone and project-related applications using many different languages and frameworks, based on the needs of the client.
 Every single line of code I write is functional, relevant, and personally-tested.
-This ensures that the final content I write features code that both my client and I can vouch for.

 of database technologies and cloud platforms, including many of the most common